smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ### Build the firmware kernel module

-I don't really know what happens in this step, but I think a firmware module is build that gets applied to the hardware whenever the driver is loaded.
+I don't really know what happens in this step, but I think a firmware module is built that gets applied to the hardware whenever the driver is loaded.
 Really, I just followed instructions.

 For this, kernel sources are required.